wz-cutting-edge/game-gazer-dashboard-pro/README.md

 Submitted by: **William Zheng**

-This web app: **insert description**
+This web app: **Game Gazer Pro is a modern game dashboard app that lets you browse, search, and analyze popular video games through a clean, interactive interface.
+With direct access to detailed game profiles, live data-driven charts, and fast filtering features, the site delivers an intuitive experience for exploring gaming trends and discovering new titles.**

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **Clicking on an item in the list view displays more details about it**
+- [x] **Clicking on an item in the list view displays more details about it**
   - Clicking on an item in the dashboard list navigates to a detail view for that item
   - Detail view includes extra information about the item not included in the dashboard view
   - The same sidebar is displayed in detail view as in dashboard view
   - *To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.*
-- [ ] **Each detail view of an item has a direct, unique URL link to that item’s detail view page**
+- [x] **Each detail view of an item has a direct, unique URL link to that item’s detail view page**
   -  *To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.*
-- [ ] **The app includes at least two unique charts developed using the fetched data that tell an interesting story**
+- [x] **The app includes at least two unique charts developed using the fetched data that tell an interesting story**
   - At least two charts should be incorporated into the dashboard view of the site
   - Each chart should describe a different aspect of the dataset

 The following **optional** features are implemented:

-- [ ] The site’s customized dashboard contains more content that explains what is interesting about the data
+- [x] The site’s customized dashboard contains more content that explains what is interesting about the data
   - e.g., an additional description, graph annotation, suggestion for which filters to use, or an additional page that explains more about the data
 - [ ] The site allows users to toggle between different data visualizations
   - User should be able to use some mechanism to toggle between displaying and hiding visualizations